ncsa/GenomicsCortextVarNextflow/README.md

 ## User Guide

-The workflow is controlled by modifying nextflow.config file
+The workflow is controlled by modifying nextflow.config file.

 ### Nextflow.config parameters